transcending1/Review/admin/subpage/modules/module_doc/Optics Clustering.md

 ### 2.min_samples
-+ Description

-The number of samples in a neighborhood for a point to be considered as a core point.
-Also, up and down steep regions can't have more then ``min_samples`` consecutive non-steep points.
-Expressed as an absolute number or a fraction of the number of samples (rounded to be at least 2).
+"The number of samples in a neighborhood for a point to be considered as\n        a core point.
+Also, up and down steep regions can't have more then\n        ``min_samples`` consecutive non-steep points.
+Expressed as an absolute\n        number or a fraction of the number of samples (rounded to be at least 2)."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |